elliscode/ellisrecipes/s3/markdown/Chicken Taco Easy.md

 ## Directions

+- Filet chicken breasts and cut into strips against the grain
--Place chicken breasts in the slow cooker.
-Cover with salsa and sprinkle taco seasoning, black pepper, and green chilies over the top.
+- Place cut chicken breasts in a large pot
+- Cover with salsa and sprinkle taco seasoning, black pepper, and green chilies over the top
--Cover and cook on low for 7-8 hour or on high for 2.5-3 hours.
-When done cooking shred the chicken with two forks and stir into the sauce.
+- Bring to a boil, then reduce to low heat, cook for 1 hour
--Serve on tortillas with your favorite toppings.
+- Serve on tortillas with your favorite toppings

 Servings: 4